cnleng/ChatApplication/README.md

 ## Room for Improvement

 * Complete WebSocket implementation
+* Implement a gateway service to handle authentication
+* authentication must not use hard coded values
+* API authentication
 * Complete Unit tests
 * Replace Postgres database with nosql database in Chat Services for scalabilty
 * Externalize properties file used by both services and docker-compose file (Deployment will be more flexible)